dhis2/dhis2-releases/releases/2.42/migration-notes.md

 FROM trackedentity te
 WHERE te.trackedentitytypeid IS NULL
   AND NOT EXISTS (
  SELECT 1
-    FROM enrollment e
-    WHERE e.trackedentityid = te.trackedentityid
+    FROM enrollment e JOIN program p on e.programid = p.programid WHERE e.trackedentityid = te.trackedentityid and p.trackedentitytypeid IS NOT NULL
   );
 ```
 ##### For <= 2.40 Instances: